Updated: Oct 31

 Prior to 1933, a US Federal Reserve note looked like this:

 Figure 1.
 US Federal Reserve note 1928 series.

-At the top left corner on the front of a 1928 series US Federal Reserve note of any denomination appear the following words, “Redeemable in Gold on Demand at the United States Treasury or in Gold or Lawful money at any Federal Reserve Bank”.
+At the top left corner on the front of a 1928 series US Federal Reserve note (Figure 1) of any denomination appear the following words, “Redeemable in Gold on Demand at the United States Treasury or in Gold or Lawful money at any Federal Reserve Bank”.
 It is impossible to over-emphasize the significance of these words.
 Up to about this time individual world currencies were linked to their own gold reserves.

 Since gold is a relatively scarce commodity, the linking of a currency such as the USD to physical gold places natural constraints on the expansion of the money supply since you can’t create more money than the amount of gold that can be found and then economically mined.
 This limit in money supply seriously limits the ability of a sovereign state to stimulate economic activity.